 From August 2017, a further five categories will be included within the scope of the DPS.
 These are:

 A map of the regional boundaries is attached in the Supporting Information box.

-In order to comply with Skills Funding Agency guidelines, all providers of apprenticeship training must be listed on the SFA register (RoATP).
+In order to comply with Education and Skills Funding Agency guidelines, all providers of apprenticeship training must be listed on the Education and SFA register (RoATP).
 Contracting authorities must undertake their own checks prior to awarding any contracts.

 |Accessible to||All Public Sector|

 |Authority||London Procurement Partnership (GSTT)|